-When to use?
+When to use it?
 You can use this model if your industry is highly saturated and your audience has a low attention span.

 How to apply this strategy?
 Firstly, by giving the best possible value.
 Secondly, by announcing that a certain low price is your launch price.
 And that, you will eventually increase the pricing.
 Other than that, you can apply this model if you have high-end as well as low-end products for your audience.
 Where, you will lure your audience with the low-end product and eventually, release the high-end products.

 This pricing model is customer-centric.
 Wherein your customers will pay purely based on the value they receive.

 Companies study their buyer persona, apply the algorithm, and do complete industry research before setting a price.
 Just to make sure that the customer is satisfied by the value and price and the product.

 Benefits: If used accurately, value-based pricing can boost your customer sentiment and loyalty.
 It can also help you prioritize your customers in other facets of your business, like marketing and service.

-When to use?
+When to use it?
 You can use it if your product is service-based.
 Or, you can apply the same model in the education and coaching industry.
 Only apply this pricing model if you are confident in your product and customer research.
 This pricing model is mostly seen in small to medium businesses.

 A bundle is when you offer two or three products/services together and decide on single pricing.